oszuidwest/zwfm-metadata/README.md

 ### Usage

 Formatters can be applied individually or chained together in sequence.
-When multiple formatters are specified, each formatter receives the output of the previous formatter.
+When multiple formatters are specified, each formatter modifies the StructuredText fields in sequence.

 #### Single Formatter
 ```json